Practice Profile

 Caroline’s planning practice covers the full gamut of planning work, including housing schemes, heritage matters, local plans and neighbourhood plans, PD rights, planning obligations and CIL, advertisements, Habitats Regulations Assessments and EIA, and tricky LDC and enforcement matters.

-Caroline’s recent planning inquiry work includes:
+Caroline’s recent and notable work includes:

-• Acting for the London Borough of Southwark, led by Hereward Phillpot KC, in the public inquiry into the New City Court tall building proposals near London Bridge
+- Acting for the London Borough of Southwark, led by Hereward Phillpot KC, in the public inquiry into the New City Court tall building proposals near London Bridge

-• Acting for LB Camden in an appeal recovered by the Secretary of State concerning the conversion of a house in Primrose Hill to a museum dedicated to Dr Ambedkar by the Indian Government
+- Acting for LB Camden in an appeal recovered by the Secretary of State concerning the conversion of a house in Primrose Hill to a museum dedicated to Dr Ambedkar by the Indian Government

-• Appearing for a developer, as junior to Andrew Tait KC, in securing planning permission for over 1100 homes in Essex
+- Appearing for a developer, as junior to Andrew Tait KC, in securing planning permission for over 1100 homes in Essex

-• Acting for the Royal Borough of Greenwich, as junior to Melissa Murphy KC, in an appeal recovered by the Secretary of State regarding Charlton Riverside Opportunity Area
+- Acting for the Royal Borough of Greenwich, as junior to Melissa Murphy KC, in an appeal recovered by the Secretary of State regarding Charlton Riverside Opportunity Area

 In respect of environmental work, Caroline’s experience extends to environmental permitting and the contaminated land regime under Part 2A of the Environmental Protection Act 1990.

-Recent or notable work includes:
+Recent or notable work in this area includes:

 Caroline regularly advises ratepayers and local authorities on a wide range of contentious and non-contentious rating matters.
 She has appeared on many occasions in the Magistrates' Court on rating matters and has advised in relation to issues including the backdating of liability, empty rates relief (specifically Makro schemes), charitable relief, and the setting aside of liability orders.